Localized, High-resolution Geographic Representations with Slepian Functions: Related Work

 \section{Related Work}

 \textbf{Geographic Location Encoders } learn continuous functions mapping geographic coordinates (i.e., longitude, latitude) on $\mathbb{S}^2$ to target values.
 This is typically done with a positional encoding (PE) projecting coordinates into a high-dimensional feature space followed by a neural network that projects these features into the final output space \citep{mai2022review}.
 A central challenge for location encoders is representing high-frequency spatial information: neural networks exhibit spectral bias toward low frequencies \citep{rahaman2019spectral}, motivating Fourier feature mappings \citep{rff} and periodic activations \citep{inrperiodic} as solutions.
 Popular geographic location encoders include multi-scale sinusoidal functions inspired by grid cells \citep{space2vec,sphere2vec}, Random Fourier Features \citep{geoclip}, and spherical harmonics providing an orthogonal, sphere-native basis \citep{sh}.
 Spatial resolution is controlled by hyperparameters: the number and range of frequency scales, or for spherical harmonics, the maximum degree $L$ yielding resolution approximately $20{,}000/L$ km \citep{locdiff}.
 Contrastive image-location matching has emerged as a dominant location encoder pretraining paradigm, with SatCLIP \citep{satclip} and GeoCLIP \citep{geoclip} demonstrating strong transfer to downstream tasks.
-However, existing approaches share a fundamental limitation: higher resolutions capture finer spatial frequencies but remain distributed across the entire sphere, yielding dense representations that scale poorly and lack regional focus.
+Recent hybrid approaches combine spherical harmonics with image-augmented retrieval \citep{dhakal2025range} or pair implicit and explicit representations for species distribution modeling \citep{yuan2024hybrid}.
+These approaches, however, share a fundamental limitation: higher resolutions capture finer spatial frequencies but remain distributed across the entire sphere, yielding dense representations that scale poorly and lack regional focus.

 \textbf{Slepian Functions} have been utilized as natural solutions to modeling natural phenomena in smaller regions.
 Slepians, also known as prolate spheroidal wave functions (PSWFs), are solutions to the concentration problem of finding band-limited functions maximally concentrated within a finite spatial (or temporal) interval \citep{slepian1961prolate}. \citet{landau1962prolate} subsequently established fundamental limits on simultaneous time-frequency concentration, and \citet{slepian1964prolate} extended the framework to multiple dimensions and discrete sequences \cite{slepian1978discrete}.
 The discrete formulation became widely adopted through \citet{thomson1982spectrum}'s multitaper spectral estimation method, which remains standard in signal processing and neuroscience applications \cite{prerau2017sleep}.
 On the sphere, \citet{simons2006spatiospectral} constructed band-limited functions optimally concentrated within arbitrary regions, enabling localized analysis in geophysics and planetary science.
 Spherical Slepians have been adopted in satellite geodesy, including GRACE-based studies of ice mass change in Greenland, Antarctica, and smaller glaciated regions \citep{harig2012greenland,harig2015antarctica,harig2016icemass,vonhippel2019iceland}, earthquake-related gravity changes \citep{han2008sumatra,wang2012tohoku}, and terrestrial water storage variability \citep{rateb2017africa}.
 In contrast to prior work that uses spherical Slepians to analyze or invert measured geophysical signals, we use them as geographic position encoders to learn localized coordinate representations.